ljw66/STRUT-C/README.md

 # Experimental Data and Code for Our Research

 ## Overview
 Due to the involvement of commercial tools in our work, we do not have the rights to open-source all code.
-In this repository, we provide partial experimental code and datasets from six open-source projects.
-However, real-world project data, which contain industrial software-related information, cannot be shared.
+In this repository, we provide partial experimental code.

 ## `code`
 The `code` folder includes part of the code used in our experiments, covering: